 Activities on Savala Island included snorkelling, glass-bottomed boat tours, shark feeding and kayaking.
 Those who just want to relax can also enjoy a massage for an additional charge.
 With only 4 hours on the island (or less if the journey takes longer than expected – like it did for us) including time for lunch, you really don’t have time to enjoy all the activities on offer.

 My husband and I had time to try snorkelling and go on the glass-bottomed boat tour (which included fish feeding) before lunch was served.
-After lunch it was time for the baby shark feeding.
-Something tells me leftover pork sausages and chicken aren’t part of the natural diet for these guys – but they were excited for their food nevertheless.
+After lunch, it was time for the baby shark feeding.
+Something tells me leftover pork sausages and chicken aren’t part of the natural diet for these guys – but they were excited about their food nevertheless.

 I retreated from the shark feeding frenzy to relax with a glass of wine on a sun lounger for an all-too-brief 20 mins before we were called back to the boat for boarding.

 Lunch was served buffet style under the shade of the centre island hut.
 Simple Kiwi/Aussie-style BBQ fare of chicken, sausages, salads, and bread was served.
 Beer, wine or soft drinks are also available.
 Vegetarians/vegans aren’t well catered for, even with advanced warning – so we were left with a green salad and bread rolls for lunch.